GoogleCloudPlatform/functions-framework-python/README.md

 # Enable CloudEvents

 The Functions framework can also unmarshall incoming [CloudEvents](http://cloudevents.io) payloads to the `cloudevent` object.
 This will be passed as a [cloudevent](https://github.com/cloudevents/sdk-python) to your function when it receives a request.
-Note that your function must use the cloudevents-style function signature:
+Note that your function must use the `cloudevents`-style function signature:

 ```python
 def hello(cloudevent):